Samoa Upolu Cycle Tour

 Meals: B

-Day 6: The Big Loop & To Sua Trench (~ 60 km)
+Day 6 (Sunday, 27 September) The Big Loop & To Sua Trench

+Our longest and most adventurous day on the bike - a 60 km loop that takes us inland, over the Le Mafa Pass, across to the east coast, and back along the shoreline.
 It is a Sunday, which means quiet roads and the sound of church choirs drifting through the trees as we pass through villages.
 There is something deeply peaceful about cycling through Samoa on a Sunday morning.

 The route takes us past the Fuipisia Waterfall lookout, across to the east coast with views towards the tiny Namua Island, and back along the south coast road.
-The final stop is the To Sua Trench — one of Samoa’s most extraordinary natural wonders.
-This 30-metre-deep swimming hole is reached by a long wooden ladder, and the turquoise water waiting at the bottom is as beautiful as anything we will see on this journey.
+The final stop is the To Sua Trench - one of Samoa’s most extraordinary natural wonders.
+This 30m deep swimming hole is reached by a long wooden ladder, and the turquoise water waiting at the bottom is as beautiful as anything we will see on this journey.
 If the whales are passing (mid-September to November), you may spot them from the clifftops nearby.

 For anyone who would prefer a quieter day, you are very welcome to stay at the resort and enjoy the beach, the pool, or simply do nothing at all.
 Both options are completely valid.